 Finally, always figure out what you’ll be doing for trash and bathroom trips.
 There are hundreds of buckets, cans, collapsible containers, and other options that you can use to collect trash.
 Many campgrounds come with dumpsters.
 Even if there aren’t any nearby, you can tie off the bag and place it in the dumpster when you leave.

-If you aren’t sure if a minivan is right for you, read our post “The 8 Best Vans You Can Camp In” to learn about some other options.
+If you aren’t sure if a minivan is suitable for you, read our post “The 8 Best Vans You Can Camp In” to learn about some other options.

 You can go camping out of almost any vehicle if you want to.
 There are quite a few minivans to try out, but the ten choices on the list above are the best around.
 You can choose based on body style, interior space, reliability, comfort, advanced features, and more.
 Try to write down a list of your requirements before you buy anything.

-Minivans might be the best camping vehicle because they’re big enough for camping gear and a high-quality mattress, but they’re small enough to fit into tight spaces.
-You’ll get the best of both worlds without experiencing very many limitations at all.
+Minivans might be the best camping vehicle because they’re big enough for camping gear and a high-quality mattress but small enough to fit into tight spaces.
+So you’ll get the best of both worlds without experiencing very many limitations at all.
 Choose between Ford, Kia, Honda, Dodge, and a multitude of other brands.

 Here’s a handful of takeaways from this post: